Can dogs eat yoghurt drops?

 Chocolate and dogs don’t sound like a perfect match, but Carob is a chocolatey flavour that’s non-toxic and delicious for doggos.

 It’s important to only give your dog treats that are made especially for dogs.
 That’s why WAG makes sure that all ingredients are wholesome, healthy, and, most importantly, safe for your dog to indulge in.

 Are yoghurt drops healthy?

 Because of the sweet ingredients, yoghurt drops are more like a cheat-treat than a main meal.
 Just like we do with our favourite human desserts, it’s important to exercise moderation.

 As much as our dogs would enjoy a never-ending supply of yoghurty-goodness, we need to keep their diets balanced: which means indulging in small doses.
-We know it’s tough to look deep into those puppy-dog eyes and say no – but your doggo’s waistline will thank you for the self-restraint.

 Are yoghurt drops eco-friendly?